 Best Pumpkins to Eat

-This means that the types of pumpkins for cooking are really just hard skinned squash.
+This means that the types of pumpkins for cooking are really just hard-skinned squash.
 Take the more recently marketed Jack-Be-Little.
-This palm-sized specimen was introduced in 1986 and is most likely a forgotten acorn squash cultivar; it looks like a miniature pumpkin but tastes like an acorn squash.
+This palm-sized specimen was introduced in 1986 and is most likely a forgotten acorn squash cultivar; it looks like a miniature pumpkin but tastes like acorn squash.
 Other small pumpkins that are delicious include Baby Pam, the white Baby Boo and New England Pie.

 Types of Pumpkins for Cooking

 - Cheese pumpkin – The Cheese pumpkin (moschata) is a squat, pale pumpkin more often used in displays of fall produce but it makes an excellent baking vessel and can be used as a serving tureen.